Practical Traveler: Getting Started With Frequent Flier Miles

 Earning Frequent Flier Miles

 Once you know how many miles you’ll need for an ideal trip, you can figure out the best ways to earn those miles.
 The most obvious is, of course, from taking flights.
-Not only can trips flown on an airlines itself earn frequent flier miles, but also for trips on other ‘Partner’ airlines.
+Not only can trips flown on an airline itself earn frequent flier miles, but also for trips on other ‘Partner’ airlines.
 For example, since United is a Star Alliance member you can credit your flight to the United Mileage Plus frequent flier program for any flights on Turkish/Aegean/Lufthansa/AirChina/a bunch of others.
 Basically, any time you take a flight you should check to see if the airline you’re flying on is partners with an airline whose program you’re a member of.

 The second way US residents can earn miles extremely quickly is through credit cards that partner with frequent flier programs, but again this is a topic that needs a lot of space to cover in any useful depth.
 Just be sure to pay your bills of each month and not to deviate from your normal spending patterns in order to earn extra miles.
-This options exists for other nationalities as well, to be sure, but not to the same degree.
+This option exists for other nationalities as well, to be sure, but not to the same degree.
 Doctor of Credit maintains a very unbiased list of the best ongoing offers.
 On a similar note, if you do any online shopping you can often click through shopping portals associated with frequent flier programs to earn extra miles based on the amount of money you spend.
 I tend to think EvReward is the best resource for checking which programs offer rebates for a given retailer and at what level.

 Using Frequent Flier Miles

 Well, so, to get it out of the way: there’s usually no such thing as a free flight.
 Most airlines charge federal taxes and airline-imposed fees but you can often get away with $20 or $40 on an intercontinental flight if you book the award with a US-based frequent flier program.
 Not so bad, right?
-There are airlines (like British Airways) that charge exorbitant amount for this.
+There are airlines (like British Airways) that charge an exorbitant amount for this.
 Try to avoid them when at all possible – we’re looking for the free-est ticket we can get!

 Once you’ve amassed the miles you’ll need to book a trip, you can go on the airlines’ websites to find available flights and plan out a routing.
 Sound boring?
 For a serious frequent flier junkie, this is every bit as fun as boarding the flight itself!
 This is where those terms ‘stopover’ and ‘open-jaw’ from before really come into play.

 A stopover is just a break of more than twenty-four hours on the way to or home from your destination.
 For example, say you were flying from D.C. to Bordeaux in France.
 Since there are not a lot of flights directly between the two, you’re probably going to have to stop and change planes on the way.
 Paris?
 London?
 Istanbul?
-Depends totally on which program you book with and on which airlines you fly.
+It depends totally on which program you book with and on which airlines you fly.
 The important thing to note, however, is that with a stopover you can spend a few days (or a few weeks or months, generally anything under a year!) in the city where you change planes and only then continue on to Bordeaux.
 Cool, huh?

 The other thing to pay attention to is open-jaws.
 This means that instead of flying home out of the airport you flew into (Bordeaux, in our example) you can return from somewhere else (Nice sounds nice!).
 So, if you’re planning a long trip and don’t have any reason to backtrack to the place you started, you just route your return ticket from the city you expect to end up in by the end.